Re-evaluating Word Mover's Distance: Normalization is Crucial

-\uline{\textbf{Comparison with other Normalization.}} Although normalized BOW and TF-IDF have been employed in other studies \cite{yurochkin2019hierarchical, li2019classifying, werner2020speeding, wrzalik2019balanced}, it was reported that normalized BOW is still far worse than WMD, which is incompatible with our observations above.
+\textbf{Comparison with other Normalization.} Although normalized BOW and TF-IDF have been employed in other studies \citep{yurochkin2019hierarchical, li2019classifying, werner2020speeding, wrzalik2019balanced}, it was reported that normalized BOW is still far worse than WMD, which is incompatible with our observations above.
 We found out that this occurred because of the normalization methods and metrics used to compare the vectors.
 For example, \citet{yurochkin2019hierarchical} used L1 normalization and the L2 metric for BOW, i.e., $\|\boldn_\text{L1}(\boldx) - \boldn_\text{L1}(\boldx')\|_2$, and L2 normalization and the L2 metric for TF-IDF, i.e., $\|\boldn_\text{L2}(\boldx) - \boldn_\text{L2}(\boldx')\|_2$, where $\boldn_\text{L2}(\boldx) = \boldx / \|\boldx\|_2$.
 Note that the L2/L2 scheme corresponds to the cosine similarity.
 We investigate the performance with different normalization and metrics using the same protocol as in the previous experiments.
 Table \ref{tab: re-eval} shows the classification errors.
 First, it is easy to see in the fifth through eighth rows that the performances degrade without normalization.
 In addition, even with normalization, the performances are still poor if the normalization and metric use different norms.
 Although the L2/L2 scheme is better than these schemes, the L1/L1 scheme is the best for all datasets.
 This result is natural if we adopt the stance that a document is a distribution of words, and based on the analogy between the L1/L1 BOW and WMD, i.e., Proposition \ref{prop: analogy}.
 To summarize, the normalization method significantly affects the performance.
-The benefit of L1 normalization over L2 normalization (i.e., the first versus the eleventh row of Table \ref{tab: re-eval}) is more significant than the benefit of WMD over L1/L1 BOW (i.e., the third versus the first row of Table \ref{tab: re-eval}).
-This ``ablation study'' indicates that L1 normalization is the most significant factor of improvement in WMD.
-We stress that the improvements brought about by L1 normalization are obtained almost for free, whereas the improvements by WMD are at the price of substantial computational costs.
-We should also point out that many papers have not clarified the normalization scheme.
-Because the normalization method and metrics used to compare the vectors significantly affect the performance, we recommend clarifying them.
+BOW L1/L1 corresponds to ``WMD without OT'' (Proposition \ref{prop: analogy}), and BOW None/L1 corresponds ``BOW L1/L1 without normalization''.
+The performances of these methods are